TheMath123/StartMessage/REAME.md

 - New UI
 - Migration of HTML, CSS, and Javascript Vanila, for Vite and [Lithen](https://www.npmjs.com/package/lithen-tag-functions) library
-- Criar links com mensagens
+- Create links with messages

 ## Current features